grycap/oscar-landing/content/english/blog/post-imagine-summary.md

 draft: true
 ---

 The [iMagine](https://www.imagine-ai.eu/) European Project uses the OSCAR serverless platform to support the scalable execution of the inference phase of marine AI models in mature thematic services.

-This post briefly summarises the integration.
+As the project has finished recently (in August 2025), in this post we want to highlight the achievements and

-### What is iMaigne?
+### What is iMagine?

-The [iMagine](https://www.imagine-ai.eu/) project aims to:

-- TODO
+The [iMagine](https://www.imagine-ai.eu/) project is an EU-funded project with the mission to deploy, operate, validate, and promote a dedicated iMagine AI framework and platform connected to EOSC, giving researchers in aquatic sciences open access to a diverse portfolio of AI based image analysis services and image repositories from multiple RIs, working on and of relevance to the overarching theme of Healthy oceans, seas, coastal and inland waters.
+This AI framework is based on the [AI4OS](https://github.com/ai4os) software stack provided by the [AI4EOSC project](https://ai4eosc.eu/) (read our post for more details about AI4EOSC and the role of OSCAR in the project).

+### OSCAR in action